g33kme/adapay/README.md

         'type' => 'amount'
    ),
    'death' => 1800,
-   'address' => '',
+   'address' => 'addr1qxksn95zhgje7tvdsgfpk9t49sssz4fqewt74neh56cnl4ml8zpc3556jh8exfp70a6f3pva7yf4fmfmw52tdh3dh94sqdvu27',
-   'walletid' => ''
+   'walletid' => '129328d18339990c7398e02975c4513754881337'
 ));
 print_r($invoice);

 /*
- * Each created cardano invoice return an unique hash
+ * Each created cardano invoice return an unique hash and the calculated ADA price from your fiat amount
- * We recommend to save your invoice in a database
+ * We recommend to save your invoice in a database to flag them as paid if you received it */
- */

 ```